bestboysmedialab/scoopa-docs/en/guides/getting-started.md

 <a name="quick-start"></a>
 ## Quick Start: The workflow of scoopa

-Scoopa is build to have a huge impact on the day-to-day work at broadcasters, media companies, production houses, event organizers, TV rights distributors and marketing firms.
+scoopa is build to have a huge impact on the day-to-day work at broadcasters, media companies, production houses, event organizers, TV rights distributors and marketing firms.
 Wherever high-resolution videos need to be transferred from A to B, C, D. Wherever people located on another place on the globe need access 365/7/24 – as fast as possible, as easy as possible but still for a very competitive budget!

 We from scoopa believe that it is best to send video content – e.g. the “master-copy” - only ONCE into the cloud.
 Just one upload for ALL TIME.
 An upload needs resources: an internet connection, huge bandwidth, time and someone to manage.
 Why doing this more than once?
 If you follow this workflow idea you can “send” largest files from your mobile phone.
 You just need to give access to a file and do not have to upload it again.
 This is 2017…